-Replication Events Reports all comments generated by Syniti DR in the "Information" category for the selected replication.
-The filter option allows you to set a string to identify a subset of "Information" messages you want to receive. • Reports all comments generated by Syniti DR in the "Error" category for the selected replication.
-The filter option allows you to set a string to identify a subset of "Error" messages you want to receive.
+Replication Events Replication Info Reports all comments generated by Syniti DR in the "Information" car the selected replication.
+The filter option allows you to set a string to identify a subset of "Information" messages you want to receive.
+Replication Errors Reports all comments generated by Syniti DR in the "Error" category for the selected replication.
+The filter option allows you to set a string to identify a sub- set of "Error" messages you want to receive.
 Replication Warnings Reports all comments generated by Syniti DR in the "Warning" category for the selected replication.
-The filter option allows you to set a string to identify a sub- set of "Warning" messages you want to receive.
-Reached Max Replication Latency Reports whenthe Transaction Latency Thresholdsetting in the General tab of the Replication Agent Options dialog has been exceededby comparing the cur- rent time with the latest processed transaction time (or the last scheduled mir- roring time if there are no transactions).
-If the lag between the two exceeds the Transaction Latency Threshold (set in the General tab of the Replication Agent Options dialog), an email message is generated.
-This can indicate that the current settings for the Replication Agent and the replication are not allowing the Replication Agent to keep up with the number of transactions.
-Reached Max Replication Down- Sets a maximum number of hours that the selected replication could be stopped time before sending an email notification.
-For example, if the number of hours is set at 3, an email would be send once the down time for the replication reaches 3 hours.
+The filter option allows you to set a string to identify a subset of "Warning" messages you want to receive.
+Reached Max Replication Latency Reports whenthe Transaction Latency Thresholdsetting in the General tab of the Replication Agent Options dialog has been exceededby comparing the current time with the latest processed transaction time (or the last scheduled mirroring time if there are no transactions).
+If the lag between the two exceeds the Transaction Latency Threshold (set in the General tab of the $\underline{Rep}$ - lication Agent Options dialog), an email message is generated.
+This can indic- ate that the current settings for the Replication Agent and the replication are not allowing the Replication Agent to keep up with the number of transactions.
+Reached Max Replication Down- Sets a maximum number of hours that the selected replication could be time stopped before sending an email notification.
+For example, if the number of hours is set at 3, an email would be send once the down time for the rep- lication reaches 3 hours.